 Obamacare is not an insurance policy or network.
-It’s just another name for the Affordable Care Act (ACA), which is a law that Congress passed in 2010.
+It’s just another name for the Affordable Care Act (ACA), which is a law that was enacted in 2010.
 All new individual and small-group health insurance policies had to be fully compliant with Obamacare starting January 1, 2014.
 This is the case regardless of whether they’re sold through the exchanges or purchased directly from a carrier (ie, “off-exchange“).
 The ACA also imposed some new regulations on large group and self-insured plans, but not as extensively as it regulates the individual and small group markets.

 Grandfathered health plans are those that were in already in effect on March 23, 2010 (when the ACA was signed into law), and they do not have to become fully ACA-compliant as long as they don’t make significant changes to benefits or cost-sharing (even grandfathered plans do have to comply with some ACA provisions, though).

 Transitional, or “grandmothered” health plans are those that were purchased after the ACA was signed into law, but before October 1, 2013 (December 31, 2013 in some states).
-HHS allowed these plans to extend into late 2014 if states and carriers permitted it, and then later provided additional leeway, allowing these plans to continue to remain in force until 2017 at the discretion of states and carriers.
+HHS allowed these plans to extend into late 2014 if states and carriers permitted it, and then later provided additional leeway, ultimately allowing these plans to continue to remain in force (currently through 2022), at the discretion of states and carriers.
 These policies do not have to be fully ACA-compliant, but they must adhere to more provisions of the law than grandfathered plans.

 So there are still some health plans that are not fully compliant with Obamacare.
 But if a doctor hangs a sign saying that she’s “not taking Obamacare” it probably means one of three things:

 - She’s no longer accepting any new health insurance policies (only grandmothered and grandfathered plans, which are shrinking in number every month) that are sold in the individual market.

-- She may be conflating “Obamacare” with “exchange plans” even though ALL new policies are regulated the same way, regardless of whether they’re purchased through the exchanges.
+- She may be conflating “Obamacare” with “exchange plans” even though ALL new individual and small group policies are regulated the same way, regardless of whether they’re purchased through the exchanges.
 (Provider networks can be different however, which could explain her sign).
-If that’s the case, she may be concerned about the fact that plans with premium subsidies have a three month grace period if insureds fall behind on their portion of the premium subsidies.
-Plans sold without premium subsidies (which includes all plans outside the exchange, and about 15 percent of plan inside the exchange) have a one month grace period instead.
+If that’s the case, she may be concerned about the fact that plans with premium subsidies have a three-month grace period if insureds fall behind on their portion of the premium subsidies.
+Plans sold without premium subsidies (which includes all plans outside the exchange, and about 15% of plans inside the exchange) have a one-month grace period instead.
 It’s understandable that the provider could be worried about being stuck with unpaid claims for an insured who is receiving a subsidy and ends up with a lapsed policy.
 You can ask your doctor if this is part of her concern, and discuss potential solutions with her.
-(As of September 1, 2015, plans sold in Texas must include the designation “QHP” if they’re sold through the exchange).

 - She’s making a political statement and voicing her opposition to the law.